-The Country Assistance Policy is Japan's country-specific assistance policy formulated based on a consideration of the political and socio-economic circumstances as well as development plans and development issues, etc. of each recipient country.
-As a general rule, Japan aims to have such policies formulated for all recipient countries of
+The Country Assistance Policy is Japan's countryspecific assistance policy formulated based on a consideration of the political and socio-economic circumstances as well as development plans and development issues, etc., of each recipient country.
+Japan aims to have such policies formulated for all recipient countries of Japan's ODA in the course of (i) strengthen the PDCA cycle, (ii) strengthen the Program Approach, and (iii) reinforce "visualization."